Parad0x13/ProjectEuler/readme.txt

-The elegance that python allows me outweighs the marginal efficiency afforded by C/CPP in my opinion As this is a repository the old work won't be lost, but rather archived which is fine by me This process, once complete, will simplify the file hierarchy and make solution finding much more elegant I will be creating a 'Refactored Solutions' folder for all equations that have been effectively converted to python only All subsequent solutions to an equation will be removed from master
+The elegance that python allows me outweighs the marginal efficiency afforded by C/CPP in my opinion As this is a repository the old work won't be lost, but rather archived which is fine by me This process, once complete, will simplify the file hierarchy and make solution finding much more elegant I will be creating a 'Solutions' folder for all equations that have been effectively converted to python only All subsequent solutions to an equation will be removed from master